CVS responds quickly after pharmacists frustrated with their workload don’t show up

-CVS pharmacists are experiencing a lot of pain on the job these days.

-The company found the right prescription on Wednesday to keep its stores open in the Kansas City area and avoid a repeat of last week’s work stoppage.
-It promised to boost hiring to ease overwhelming workloads that sometimes make it hard to take a bathroom break.
+CVS found the right prescription on Wednesday to keep its stores open in the Kansas City area and avoid a repeat a work stoppage last week by pharmacists: It promised to boost hiring to ease workloads that sometimes make it hard to take a bathroom break.

 But it won’t be easy to resolve the problems that have been growing as pharmacists at CVS and other drug stores in the U.S. took on more duties in recent years and are gearing up to deliver this year’s latest flu and COVID-19 vaccines.